finmoorhouse/fin/src/writing/tractability.md

 I do *not* think people are basically ever this explicit in making this ‘point estimate of difficulty’ mistake.
 For most globally important all-or-nothing problems, presumably everyone agrees there is either (i) some chance that the problem gets solved without their help, or (ii) that their help fails to make the difference in solving the problem.
 So I'm not making a groundbreaking point.

 Still, I do think the point sometimes gets a little lost or under-appreciated.
-That is, I worry that some people overestimate the chance that they, or the ‘additional effort’ they are part of (like the community they are part of), will make the difference in solving the problem, in particular for big challenges around AI of unknown difficulty.
+That is, {% note 'I worry that some people overestimate the chance' %}The opposite error is also possible, as Owen Cotton-Barratt points out: “if your point estimate is that things will fail even with your extra effort, then things look less bleak if you account for the possible worlds where things are easier than you think and you could actually make the difference.”
+Therefore, “it's not always right that point estimates cause people to overstate the value of working on things”.{% endnote %} that they, or the ‘additional effort’ they are part of (like the community they are part of), will make the difference in solving the problem, in particular for big challenges around AI of unknown difficulty.

 Often, I think, an appropriate stance to take on such problems is a kind of {% note '*moderate fatalism*' %}I might have heard Nick Bostrom use this phrase, but I can't remember where.{% endnote %}, where you think it is (perhaps very) unlikely you will make the difference on solving it in time, but the (perhaps small) contribution you can make to the chance it gets solved still totally justifies your effort.

-## Appendix

-### So is NTI wrong?
+## So is NTI wrong?

 The assumption-free version of NTI I outlined at the top can't be incorrect on its own, because it's just suggesting a way to decompose marginal impact into factors which are defined so as to multiply up to marginal impact.